 The ECRA enumerates two specific grounds for objections.
 First, that the electors are not lawfully certified under a certificate of ascertainment of appointment of electors under Section 5.
 But given the safeguards in place to ensure that there is just one certificate, with a priority for certificates subject to judicial relief, this objection is limited to ensuring that the strictures of Section 5 have been met.
-Second, the vote of one or more electors has not been regularly given, a known commodity and limited objection.
-By offering greater confidence in the state's election results, greater precision in the articulation of the types of objections allowed, and a higher threshold for objections, it becomes more difficult for members of Congress to depart from the statutory text in raising or sustaining objections.
-And it takes a majority vote in both chambers to sustain any such objection.
+Second, the vote of one or more electors has not been regularly given, a known commodity and limited objection.34 By offering greater confidence in the state's election results, greater precision in the articulation of the types of objections allowed, and a higher threshold for objections, it becomes more difficult for members of Congress to depart from the statutory text in raising or sustaining objection.